 - Establishment of GCF was decided in the 16th meeting of parties to the United Nations Framework Convention on Climate Change (COP16) held in 2010.

-- 47 countries and cities announced contributions to GCF as for now and the total amount reaches USD 10.3 billion.
+- For the first replenishment (GCF-1) (2020-2023), 31 countries and 2 local government announced contributions to GCF so far and the total amount reaches USD 10 billion.

 2 Funding of GCF